HRLPC Home Special Projects Proposal Events

 A proposal has been made to the Town of Manchester for the creation of a new hiking trail along Bigelow Brook.

 As proposed, this trail would parallel Bigelow Brook from its source in Center Springs Park until it merges with the Hockanum River next to Hilliard Street.
 The new trail would then join with the existing Hilliard Trail.
-The total length of the proposed trail would be 8100 feet, or about 1½ miles.
+The total length of the proposed trail would be around 8100 feet, or about 1½ miles.

 The proposed Trail might have the following characteristics: